Shoreline protection

 From 2017 to 2019, high water levels in Oakville caused significant erosion at Shorewood Promenade, making it a high priority for shore protection.
 This area, a 10-meter high and 100-meter-long eroding bluff, is also home to about 600 Bank Swallows which visit the bluff every year to nest during their breeding season.

-Shoreline protection will include building a reinforced armour stone wall at the base of the bluff to protect the shore from further erosion, while preserving the upper bluff where the Bank Swallows’ nest.
+Shoreline protection included building a reinforced armour stone wall at the base of the bluff to protect the shore from further erosion, while preserving the upper bluff where the Bank Swallows’ nest.

 Bank Swallows: A threatened species